akka/akka/akka-docs-dev/rst/java/stream-rate.rst

 Note that the order is *not* ``A:1, B:1, C:1, A:2, B:2, C:2,`` which would correspond to a synchronous execution model where an element completely flows through the processing pipeline before the next element enters the flow.
-The next element is processed by a stage as soon as it is emitted the previous one.
+The next element is processed by a stage as soon as it emitted the previous one.

 While pipelining in general increases throughput, in practice there is a cost of passing an element through the asynchronous (and therefore thread crossing) boundary which is significant.
 To amortize this cost Akka Streams uses